Contact Sussex Damp Experts Now to Speak With an Expert.

 The membranes are loose-laid on floors and fastened to walls using appropriate plugs and sealing materials, and the substrate requires little or no preparation.
 Wall surfaces can be dry lined or plastered right after the membrane has been put, and floors can be screeded or a floating dry board system installed.

 The costs associated with addressing a damp problem depend on many different factors such as dimensions, property’s architecture, type of damp cause, materials involved, among others.

 Because there’s a comprehensive range of details to consider, don’t hesitate to contact our fully trained team or call on 01273 257 765 to book a survey and have one of our friendly team members inspect the property and fully understand the situation, providing you with the most cost-effective quote.

 Sussex Damp Experts is a prominent damp proofing and property preservation firm in the United Kingdom.
-We are members of the PCA (Property Care Association), which has accredited our team, giving you additional peace of mind.
+We are members of TrustMark, while also having a team of specialist professionals with over 20 years of combined experience, giving you additional peace of mind.

 Some of the issues we’ve helped to solve in hundreds of homes:

-Please contact our excellent customer service or call XX if you would like to speak with one of our specialists about any of your concerns about damp in a building.
+Please contact our excellent customer service or call 01273 257 765 if you would like to speak with one of our specialists about any of your concerns about damp in a building.
 We’d be happy to talk to you honestly and frankly about the problems to provide your request with the information and knowledge you need to go ahead.